intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 traffic, instead, decreased by a factor of 10 due to the cessation of any in-person activity.
 Based on their measurements, this change in traffic and network usage did however not lead to noticeable performance impairments, nor have significantly poor performance been observed for students in remote regions of Italy.
-Further, outgoing traffic increased as well due to remote working solutions such as collaboration platforms, VPNs and remote desktop.
+Outgoing traffic also increased due to other remote working solutions, such as collaboration platforms, VPNs, and remote desktops.

 Similar changes were observed by measuring REDIMadrid {{Feldmann2020}}, a European educational and research network, which connects 16 independent universities and research